open-telemetry/opentelemetry-dotnet-instrumentation/docs/troubleshooting.md

 binding redirect makes the application dependent on a version of `System.Diagnostics.DiagnosticSource` that is not available at build time.

-### .NET Core dependency file

-To fix assembly version conflicts in .NET Core, edit the default `<application>.deps.json` file generated at build for .NET Core applications.
-Build a .NET Core app with package references using the required version, and use the respective `deps.json` file to see what changes are needed.

-To test your edits to the `deps.json` file, add a reference to the required version of the OpenTelemetry package to the [examples/CoreAppOldReference](./../examples/CoreAppOldReference/) example and rebuild the application.
-Save the generated `deps.json` file, remove the package reference, and rebuild the example app.
-Compare the files to explore the changes.

 ## No proper relationship between spans

 On .NET Framework, strong name signing can force the loading of multiple versions